jaymew88/web_project_4/README.md

 ### Description

 This is a single page responsive website using CSS, HTML and JavaScript, following the BEM methodology.
-This was a project from a series of briefs, and uses a BEM CSS nested file structure.
+This was a project from a series of Figma briefs, and uses a BEM CSS nested file structure.

 ### Technologies